Maintaining Strong Media Relations

 Don't Lose Your Cool

 • Remember, the media has cameras.
-A PA spokesperson losing their temper can be a story.
+A PA professional losing their temper can be a story.

 • Avoid sounding defensive, pained, overburdened or arrogant.